 - We highly recommend that you significantly re-work the post (50% or more new content) if you recycle the content on your own blog.
 Not doing so has the potential to harm both of our outlets.

 - To be honest, the way I understand copyright and the way this blog is set up here states that HWO owns the content for this particular article, but not to your ideas or hard work somewhere else.
-This is similar to what happens when a major newspaper interviews you and then writes about it in their paper (which happens to both of us all the time, right??)
-I’m here to shine the light on you, not take credit for your work.
+This is similar to what happens when a major newspaper interviews you and then writes about it in their paper.
+I want to shine the light on you, not take credit for your work.
 Let’s work together to give readers something cool.

 We’ve been at this blogging thing a while, but not really so long.
 We know a bit, but we’re always willing to learn more.
 If you need help or want to share ideas, please let’s talk!